garandam/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It targets OS X systems.
+It targets OS X systems with `macOS Big Sur 11.1+`

 ## Package overview